Updated: Jan 11

 "The impulses, the ideas, the emotions, the philosophies, the purpose of the work... the work's content." - Scott McCloud Understanding Comics, Chapter 7, page 170.

 In photography, the meaning of the work as a whole is very little.
 Some common ones are good vs. evil.
 Is it morally wrong to capture the image - ex.
 Journalism vs. Paparazzi?
-The content of art photography can be diluted within social media.
-The phrase, "everyone is a photographer" comes to mind.
+Social media also dilutes the content of art photography.
+The phrase "everyone is a photographer" comes to mind.
 With the use of algorithms and AI, the art of choice is reduced to a simple click.
 The idea and purpose of capturing images are reduced to, "Because I can."
-I'm not blaming social media.
-The "Because I can" motto is what got me into photography.

 The typical question I get,